Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - ***Tool-Augmented Vision-Language Agentic Systems🔥🔥🔥***

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our work [Re-Align](https://taco-group.github.io/Re-Align/) has been accepted by EMNLP 2025 Main Conference!
 - *2025.08*: &nbsp;🎉🎉 I will serve as the Program Committee for AAAI 2026!.
 - *2025.07*: &nbsp;🎉🎉 Our work on [Generalizable Medical Vision](https://ieeexplore.ieee.org/document/11080080) has been ***Accepted*** by ***IEEE Transactions on Medical Imaging***.
 - *2025.06*: &nbsp;🎉🎉 We propose [DVP-MVS++](https://arxiv.org/abs/2506.13215), a multi-view stereo method that integrates depth-normal-edge priors and visibility guidance for robust 3D Reconstruction, which is now available on ArXiv!
 - *2025.06*: &nbsp;🎉🎉 We propose [HALF-GS](https://arxiv.org/abs/2506.09518), an efficient dynamic 3D reconstruction framework combining sparse anchors, self-supervised guidance, and hierarchical propagation to improve reconstruction quality and temporal consistency, which is now available on ArXiv!
 - *2025.05*: &nbsp;🎉🎉 Our work [CLIMD](https://arxiv.org/abs/2508.01594) has been ***Early Accepted*** by ***MICCAI 2025*** (Top 9%).
 - *2025.03*: &nbsp;🎉🎉 Excited to propose my first-author work [DecAlign](https://taco-group.github.io/DecAlign/), a novel cross-modal decoupling and alignment framwork for multimodal representation learning, which is now available on ArXiv!
-- *2025.02*: &nbsp;🎉🎉 Excited to propose [Re-Align](https://taco-group.github.io/Re-Align/), a novel alignment framework that leverages image retrieval to mitigate hallucinations in Vision Language Models, which is now available on ArXiv!
+- *2025.02*: &nbsp;🎉🎉 Excited to propose [Re-Align](https://taco-group.github.io/Re-Align/), a novel RAG-enhanced DPO framework to mitigate hallucinations in Vision Language Models, which is now available on ArXiv!
 - *2024.11*: &nbsp;🎉🎉 Excited to propose my first-author work [DynCIM](https://arxiv.org/abs/2503.06456), a novel dynamic multimodal curriculum learning framework in addressing cross-modal competition and imbalances, which is now available on ArXiv!
 - *2024.10*: &nbsp;🎉🎉 Our work is now under ***Major Revision*** by ***Medical Image Analysis***.
 - *2024.08*: &nbsp;🎉🎉 Excited to propose my first-author work [ALC](https://arxiv.org/abs/2503.12218), a novel adaptive label correction framework for medical image segmentation with noisy labels, which is now available on ArXiv!